Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Block Gauss-Radau quadrature

 We will start with \eqref{eq:S(0)} and use the recursions \eqref{eq:DefCFblock} and \eqref{eq:DefS} to compute $\blF_m(0)$.
 First, we notice that $\blC_m(0)=\gam_m$.
 Then for $i\le m$ we get $\blC_{i-1}=\blC_{i}+\gam_{i-1}$ which proves \eqref{eq:S(0)} by induction.

-Likewise, \eqref{eq:stS(0)} can be obtained from recursion \eqref{eq:DefCFblock} and \eqref{eq:DefTildeS}.
+Likewise, \eqref{eq:stS(0)} can be obtained from the recursion \eqref{eq:DefCFblock} and \eqref{eq:DefTildeS}.
 We will start with computing $(\lim_{s\to 0} s\blC_{m})^{-1}=\hgam_{m}$ and then get the recursion Then \eqref{eq:stS(0)} will be computed by substituting $\blC_1$ into the last equality of \eqref{eq:DefTildeS}.
 The inverse of the sum of s.p.d. matrices is of full rank, which concludes the proof. \end{proof}

-{ The poles of $\blTF_m$ (as of any matrix S-fraction) are real non-positive and the pole at $s=0$ has multiplicity $p$ which follows from the second result of Proposition~\ref{lem03}.
+The poles of $\blTF_m$ (as of any matrix S-fraction) are real non-positive and the pole at $s=0$ is of first order with residue matrix of rank $p$, which follows from the second result of Proposition~\ref{lem03}.
 Therefore, $\tT_m$ has eigenvalue zero with multiplicity $p$ and we arrive at the following corollary.